Essential Thrombocythemia (ET)

 Role of JAK2, CALR and MPL mutations in abnormal cell signaling

 This pie chart depicts the distribution of JAK-STAT mutations found in essential thrombocythemia (ET).
-JAK2 mutations are the most prevalent, accounting for roughly half (50%) of all cases.
-CALR mutations follow in frequency, ranging from 20 to 40% of patients.
-MPL mutations are the least common, affecting approximately 5 to 10% of individuals with ET.
+JAK2 mutations are the most prevalent, accounting for roughly half (50 – 60%) of all cases.
+CALR mutations follow in frequency, ranging from 20 – 30% of patients.
+MPL mutations are the least common, affecting approximately 2 to 5% of individuals with ET.
 These mutations play a crucial role in the abnormal growth and development of megakaryocytes, the cells responsible for platelet production, ultimately leading to the characteristic features of ET.
+Although 10 – 20% of the patients lack any of these mutations and is categorized as ‘triple-negative’.

 Disruption of normal hematopoiesis leading to increased platelet production